tanmuhittin/laravel-google-translate/README.md

 # laravel-google-translate

-Translate translation files (under /resources/lang) or lang.json files from specified base locale to other languages using stichoza/google-translate-php or Google Translate API https://cloud.google.com/translate/
+* Translate translation files (under /resources/lang) or lang.json files
+* Provide extra facade functions Str::apiTranslate and Str::apiTranslateWithAttributes

+by using stichoza/google-translate-php or Google Translate API https://cloud.google.com/translate/ or Yandex Translatin API https://tech.yandex.com/translate/

 ## refactor roadmap
 * write unit tests

-## Str facade api translation helpers
+## Str facade api-translation helpers
 This package provides two translation methods for Laravel helper Str
 * `Illuminate\Support\Str::apiTranslate` -> Translates texts using your selected api in config
-* `Illuminate\Support\Str::apiTranslateWithAttributes` -> Again translates texts using your selected api in config in addition to that this function respects Laravel translation text attributes like :name
+* `Illuminate\Support\Str::apiTranslateWithAttributes` -> Again translates texts using your selected api in config in addition to that this function ***respects Laravel translation text attributes*** like :name

 ## how to use your own translation api